Oral Health & Hygiene

 Regular preventive dental visits play a crucial role in maintaining your oral health.
 At your regular exam, you will be checked for any signs of oral cancer, tooth decay, gum disease, and other oral infections; plus, hard-to-reach deposits from your teeth will be cleaned.
 And while you’re there, you can get answers to any questions you have on topics ranging from oral hygiene issues to the connection between oral health and systemic diseases.
 Having regular checkups could save you lots of time, aggravation, and cost in the long run.
 It could even save your teeth!

-Dr. Mairead M. O’Reilly and Dr. Riddhi Desai are experienced, board-certified professionals providing orthodontic treatment in the Annapolis, Maryland community.
+Dr. Riddhi Desai a board-certified professional providing orthodontic treatment in the Annapolis, Maryland community.

 Dr. Riddhi Desai